-"Blue has been a default colour in interiors for some time, but recently I've noticed a resurge in true green.
+"Blue has been a default colour in interiors for some time, but recently, I've noticed a resurge in true green.
 Think along the lines of grass and olive as opposed to the more muted tones of, say, sage.
 This is largely an attempt to bring the feeling of the outdoors inside our homes." — Matthew Tranter, founder, Pillar Visuals

-FOOD AS DECOR
+2. FOOD AS DÉCOR

 "Something I'm seeing more and more of is homeowners wanting to incorporate sustainability into their design schemes.
-Because of this, antique, repurposed, and salvaged pieces are all finding their place into modern interiors.
-There are some new and exciting antiques dealers doing very well on social media as a result.” — Charmaine White, founder and interior designer, The White House Interiors
+Because of this, antique, repurposed, and salvaged pieces are all finding their place in modern interiors.
+There are some new and exciting antique dealers doing very well on social media as a result." — White

 "An emerging trend that I really like is portable lighting.
 It's practical, as you aren't hamstrung by where your sockets are.
-And, with people using their homes more in the pandemic, it's a nice, effective way to bring light to an area of the home you may have previously ignored before.
-They're such a nice alternative to candles, and are considerably less dangerous, too.” — Matthew Tranter, founder, Pillar Visuals
+And with people using their homes more in the winter months, it's a nice, effective way to bring light to an area of the home you may have previously ignored before.
+They're such a nice alternative to candles and are less dangerous, too, should that be a concern." — Tranter

 "Warmer tones are now being favoured over cooler greys.
-Dulux's Colour of the Year for 2021, Brave Ground, will serve as a beautiful backdrop to the wooden, woven, rattan, and bouclé textures that were popular in 2020.
-Polished plaster, travertines, camels, and deep neutralised hues like olive green and burnt orange are firmly taking hold of the interiors landscape.” — Charmaine White, founder and interior designer, The White House Interiors
+Dulux's Colour of the Year for 2021 was Brave Ground, and it has made for a beautiful backdrop to the wooden, woven, rattan and bouclé textures that were popular in 2020.
+Polished plaster, travertines, camels and deep, neutralised hues like olive green and burnt orange are firmly taking hold of the interior landscape." — White

-"Rugs have been on-trend for a few seasons but the look has evolved for 2021 by way of layering.
-People are using, not just one, but two thinner rugs overlaid to create a more bespoke look.
-Choose different patterns, textures, or colours to make them even more unique.” — Matthew Tranter, founder, Pillar Visuals
+"Rugs have been on-trend for a few seasons, but the look has evolved by way of layering.
+People are using not just one but two thinner rugs overlaid to create a more bespoke look.
+Choose different patterns, textures or colours to make them even more unique." — Tranter